Skip to main content

 Make feet from sprig mold using same technique as handle.

-Attach feet
+Attach Feet

 Attach feet with larger half of foot wrapped gently around and up the outside of the base.
 Point bottom of feet up and smooth connections using wood smoothing tool.